dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ![Protocol-Agnostic Identity Propagation](../assets/Protocol_Agnostic_Identity_Propagation.svg)

 Unlike in previous patterns, only the edge component is responsible for verifying externally provided authentication data with the identity provider that issued it.
 The specific verification process depends on the type and format of the authentication data, denoted by the dotted line in step 2.
 Further downstream, the microservices validate the signed identity structure issued by the trusted edge component.
-This object is typically a self-descriptive structure, such as a JWT, HTTP Message Signature, or a proprietary signed format.
+This object is typically a self-descriptive structure, such as a JWT, or a proprietary signed format.
 If so, each microservice must have access to the corresponding verification key to validate the authenticity of this token.
 The corresponding verification steps are denoted by the dotted lines in steps 5 and 7.

 #### Pros